 Clive stared at her, his brow wrinkled.
 “Who’s Rebecca?” he asked.
 The rest of the room ignored him.
 The brewing storm had nothing to do with him, and Lena had intended to leave him to his innocence in any case.

 “How could you do this?” her father demanded.
 “Your… We tried to raise you well.
-After all we’ve fought and bled and sweat for, you reject it all and go off to slaughter half a dozen people?
-For what!?”
+After all we’ve fought and bled for, you reject it all and go off to slaughter half a dozen people?
+For what?!”

 Her mother’s calm imploded at the outburst.
 “Those were innocent people, Lena!” she screamed.
 “That Lamm bastard I could understand, but his wife?
 His children?”